 Lighthouse School practices impartiality in its process of accepting students.
-This means that Lighthouse School does not discriminate in the enrollment of students on the basis of race, color, religion, national origin, gender, or disability.
+This means that Lighthouse School does not discriminate in the enrollment of students on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity or disability.
 This policy also applies to the employment of team members working at Lighthouse School.